SarahSalvatore/SarahSalvatore/README.md

 ## About Me

-I'm a Full Stack Developer based in Toronto, Canada.
-With a background in both graphic design and full stack development, I bring a unique perspective to creating intuitive, user-friendly interfaces and clean, efficient applications.
+I'm a Software Engineer based in Toronto, Canada.
+With a background in both graphic design and full stack software development, I bring a unique perspective to creating intuitive, user-friendly interfaces and clean, efficient applications.

-I recently graduated from the Full Stack Development program at York University with a focus on the MERN stack, and am always looking for opportunities to challenge myself and learn new technologies, tools, and frameworks.

 When I'm not coding, you can find me reading a good book or enjoying the great outdoors with my two huskies.